andalenavals/MLTF/README.md

 # MLTF
 Toolkit for creating ML models using tensorflow.
+Designed to short-cut implementation of widely used neuronal networks architectures.

 ## How to install
 `$ pip install -v git+https://github.com/andalenavals/MLTF`